 Buy the face mask above for $3.50 from Shon Simon Co.’s website.

 Cambridge masks are washable and reusable.
 They can filter out almost 100 percent of particulate matter, allergens or irritants, air pollution and harmful airborne pathogens such as viruses and bacteria.

 “I use Cambridge masks!”
 Willow Elizabeth Adler told us.
 “They come in several sizes, are adjustable, and come in several colors and patterns!
 They are [a] reusable mask that protects against germs along with allergens.”

-Buy the face mask above for $30 from Amazon.
+Preorder the face mask above from Cambridge Mask Co.

-Buy the face mask above for $23 from Amazon.
+Buy a face mask similar to the one above for $44 from Amazon.

 The lifetime of a mask can depend on your health and environment.
 Be sure to check the packaging and date of manufacture on your mask for instructions about how long it will remain effective.